 6. Would you like to change any of the things that you see in the picture?
 Why and how?

-I would like to remove all the waste available in the water of the river and banks.
-Due to these wastes the water is getting polluted.
+I would like to remove all the waste in the water and river bank.
+Due to these wastes, the water gets polluted.

 7. Have you seen people throwing different things into rivers or water bodies?

 Yes, I have seen people throwing harmful chemicals, coins, domestic waste, etc., into rivers and other water bodies.